uw-midsun/firmware_xiv/platform/stm32f0xx/newlib-debug/README.md

 ```bash
 make build PROJECT=centre_console STDLIB_DEBUG=true
 ```
-This seems to increase the binary size by ~5KB.
 Running on STM32 with the debug stdlib seems to work fine, but in production we should use the normal stdlib, if only to optimize for space.

 ## How was it built?